roadwarriorslive/Pipulate/README.md

-# Free And Open Source SEO Software
+# Free &amp; Open Source SEO Software
 Welcome to Pipulate, a free and open source SEO tool that crawls sites directly into Google Docs, producing pretty, interactive sitemap visualizations--sort of an elusive Holy Grails of the SEO industry.
 But Pipulate is also an all-purpose